-Best Books for XAT 2020 Preparation – Books are agreeably the best bet and a student’s most trusted companion, especially when he/she is in the phase of preparing for an exam.
+Best Books for XAT 2020 Preparation – The answer key of XAT 2020 was released by XLRI on January 9, 2020.
+Books are agreeably the best bet and a student’s most trusted companion, especially when he/she is in the phase of preparing for an exam.
 It is all the more important to pick wisely when it comes to preparing for a crucial exam like XAT.
 Selecting the best books for XAT preparation and the right study material is the first step towards shaping the preparation and outcome of XAT.
 Thus, with no paucity of books and material for XAT available in the market and on the Internet, it becomes a challenge for aspirants to make the right choice.
 This feature of Careers360 suggests section-wise best books for XAT 2020 preparation for those test-takers, who are on the road to XAT 2020 preparation.

 APPLICATIONS OPEN NOW

 Xavier Aptitude Test, better known as XAT is the gateway to India's 150 premier management institutes like XLRI Jamshedpur, SPJIMR Mumbai, IIFM Bhopal and other top B-schools which accept XAT score.
 The national-level exam will be conducted in online mode tentatively in the first week of January 2020, by Xavier Labour Relations Institute (XLRI), Jamshedpur.
 Around 90,000 students appear for the exam every year.
-The exam evaluates the test-takers's aptitude in English, Mathematics and Logical Reasoning.Latest: Authorities have extended the deadline for Registration for XAT 2020 to December 10, 2019 Apply now! .
-XAT 2020 admit card expected to be released on December 20, 2019.
+The exam evaluates the test-takers's aptitude in English, Mathematics and Logical Reasoning.Latest: XAT 2020 answer key is now available to download.
+Candidates can also check the XAT cutoff 2020.

 There are some most commonly referred authored materials for XAT which considered as best books for XAT preparation and are constantly recommended by XAT toppers.
 These books are a guide to the XAT section-wise preparation following the exam pattern of XAT.
 Let us first understand the XAT exam pattern and then look at the books which you will require for section-wise preparation.